 My Pet Is a Klutz!
 Accident Prone Breeds in the U.S.

 Pets can often find their way into trouble but Petplan Pet Insurance claims data shows that some breeds are in fact more accident prone, requiring extensive and unexpected veterinary care

 Philadelphia, PA (May 26, 2011) – Many pet parents often find themselves wondering if perhaps their pet is just a klutz.
 Accidents, strange illnesses and emergency trips to the veterinarian mark many a pet’s life, but is there anything to the theory that certain breeds are more accident-prone or likely to find trouble than others?
-According to the claims data from Petplan, America’s top rated pet insurance company, the answer is yes!
+According to the claims data from Petplan, America’s top rated pet insurance provider, the answer is yes!
 In a review of claims data, Petplan has found that there are certain breeds that find their way into predicaments that require emergency veterinary care more frequently than others, and it reminds pet parents of the considerable expense that can come from the unexpected medical needs of a klutzy pet.

 Every week we reimburse pet parents thousands of dollars for conditions caused by their pet’s natural rambunctious and curious nature,” says Dr. Jules Benson, Vice President of Veterinary Services at Petplan.
 “In fact, one pet parent in California has been reimbursed nearly $20,000 after multiple surgical repairs of the knees of her two pit bulls – something we commonly see in high energy dogs that love to play.
 And we don’t just see claims for “common or garden variety” injuries here at Petplan – we recently reimbursed a Michigan pet parent $8,000 when her golden retriever required heart surgery after being impaled by a stick while on a weekend hike.
 Thankfully all of these pets have recovered well, but they serve as a timely reminder that accidents can cause serious damage to our wallets as well as our pets.”